andy-byers/CalicoDB/doc/doc.md

     // If commit() failed, then there was likely a low-level I/O error.
 }

-// The DB holds all locks until the Txn object is delete'd, so we can
+// The DB holds all locks until DB::finish() is called, so we can continue
-// continue reading/writing.
+// reading/writing.

 // Get rid of everything since commit() was called.
-If we delete the Txn
+If we call DB::finish()
 // without calling commit() again, the same thing will happen. txn->rollback();

-delete txn;
+db->finish(txn);
 ```

 ### Tables